leadedge/SpoutDXshaders/README.md

 in WM_PAINT.
 Although the display is not the most efficient, this makes the host application as simple as possible for example code.

-The examples are receivers and can be used together with the demonstration sender provided with the [latest Spout Release](https://github.com/leadedge/Spout2/releases).
+Pre-built executables are included in the [project release](https://github.com/leadedge/SpoutDXshaders/releases/tag/1.000) and can be used for initial evaluation.
+The programs are receivers and can be used together with the demonstration sender provided with the [latest Spout Release](https://github.com/leadedge/Spout2/releases).

 ## DirectX 11